DOCtorActoAntohich/project-o/Docs/Specification/3_Types.md

 #### `Void`

-This type has no logic at all, and represents an absence of the return value of a function.
+This type has no behavior at all, and represents an absence of the return value of a function.